-juju bootstrap command to create a controller (and model) for a given
+juju bootstrap command to create a controller (and 'default' model)

 juju help bootstrap for details on this command or see the